 Participants at this tuition rate cover only their direct participation costs, including lodging, meals, activities, and other programming.
 Participation at this level is based on the honor system.
 It is available to all families - no documentation required.
 We simply ask families to honestly consider their financial resources and ability to pay the full tuition rate.

-Additional scholarship funding is available for students that are unable to participate at either of the other rates.
-Scholarship participants receive up to an 85% reduction of the standard course fee.
-Due to the limited availability of scholarship funds, a separate application is required, including a parent financial statement and recent tax return.
+Scholarship funding is available for students that are unable to participate at either of the other rates.
+Scholarship participants receive up to 100% of the program tuition in financial assistance.
+A parent statement of financial circumstances and a recent tax return are required.

 in either single, double, or triple rooms in Russell Sage residence hall, located just steps from the Dartmouth Green, the dining hall, and other centers of campus life.

 Students will be provided with a full meal plan through Dartmouth's dining services.
 Dartmouth is a leader in food sustainability and meal options invariably include ingredients sourced locally.
 Dietary preferences or restrictions are no problem.